Antwi-tech/Mini-Project_ATM-Machine/README.md

 * Change PIN:
   - Provides a secure way for users to change their PIN for added security.
 * Exit
   - Users can safely exit the system , with a message to thank them for using Rholant ATM services.
+* Error Handling
+  - Checks balance before withdrawal and if deposit amount is positive.

 ## Improvements
 * Error Handling